OfficeDev/office-js-docs-pr.fr-fr/docs/overview/office-add-ins.md

 #### <a name="custom-buttons-and-menu-commands"></a>Commandes de menu et boutons personnalisés

-Vous pouvez ajouter des éléments de menu et des boutons de ruban personnalisé au ruban d’Office sur le web et sur Windows.
-Les utilisateurs peuvent ainsi accéder à votre complément directement à partir de leur application Office.
-Les boutons de commande peuvent lancer différentes actions, par exemple afficher un volet Office comportant du contenu HTML personnalisé ou exécuter une fonction JavaScript.
+You can add custom ribbon buttons and menu items to the ribbon in Office on the web and on Windows.
+This makes it easy for users to access your add-in directly from their Office application.
+Command buttons can launch different actions such as showing a task pane with custom HTML or executing a JavaScript function.

 ![Boutons personnalisés et commandes de menu.](../images/about-addins-addincommands.png)

 #### <a name="task-panes"></a>Volets Office

-Vous pouvez utiliser des volets Office en plus des commandes de complément pour permettre aux utilisateurs d’interagir avec votre solution.
-Les clients qui ne prennent pas en charge les commandes de complément (Office 2013 et Office sur iPad) exécutent votre complément sous la forme d’un volet Office.
-Les utilisateurs lancent les compléments de volet Office via le bouton **Mes compléments** situé dans l’onglet **Insertion**.
+You can use task panes in addition to add-in commands to enable users to interact with your solution.
+Clients that do not support add-in commands (Office 2013 and Office on iPad) run your add-in as a task pane.
+Users launch task pane add-ins via the **My Add-ins** button on the **Insert** tab.

 ![Utilisez des volets de tâches en plus des commandes de complément.](../images/about-addins-taskpane.png)

 ### <a name="extend-outlook-functionality"></a>Extension des fonctionnalités Outlook

-Les add-ins Outlook peuvent étendre le ruban des applications Office et s'afficher contextuellement à côté d'un élément Outlook lorsque vous le visualisez ou le composez.
-Ils peuvent fonctionner avec un message électronique, une demande de réunion, une réponse à une réunion, l'annulation d'une réunion ou un rendez-vous lorsqu'un utilisateur consulte un élément reçu ou répond ou crée un nouvel élément.
+Outlook add-ins can extend the Office app ribbon and also display contextually next to an Outlook item when you're viewing or composing it.
+They can work with an email message, meeting request, meeting response, meeting cancellation, or appointment when a user is viewing a received item or replying or creating a new item.

-Les compléments Outlook peuvent accéder aux informations contextuelles de l’élément, comme l’adresse ou l’ID de suivi, puis utiliser ces données pour accéder à des informations complémentaires sur le serveur et à partir des services web de façon à enrichir l’expérience utilisateur.
-Dans la plupart des cas, un complément Outlook s’exécute sans modification dans l’application Outlook afin d’offrir aux utilisateurs une expérience transparente sur le bureau, le web, les tablettes et les appareils mobiles.
+Outlook add-ins can access contextual information from the item, such as an address or tracking ID, and then use that data to access additional information on the server and from web services to create compelling user experiences.
+In most cases, an Outlook add-in runs without modification in the Outlook application to provide a seamless experience on the desktop, web, and tablet and mobile devices.

 Pour accéder à une vue d’ensemble des compléments Outlook, reportez-vous à la rubrique [Présentation des compléments Outlook](../outlook/outlook-add-ins-overview.md).

 ### <a name="create-new-objects-in-office-documents"></a>Création d’objets dans des documents Office

-Vous pouvez incorporer des objets web, appelés compléments de contenu, dans des documents Excel et PowerPoint.
-Ces compléments de contenu vous permettent d’intégrer des visualisations de données web enrichies, du contenu multimédia (comme un lecteur vidéo YouTube ou une galerie d’images) et d’autres types de contenu externe.
+You can embed web-based objects called content add-ins within Excel and PowerPoint documents.
+With content add-ins, you can integrate rich, web-based data visualizations, media (such as a YouTube video player or a picture gallery), and other external content.

 ![Incorporer des objets web appelés compléments de contenu.](../images/about-addins-contentaddin.png)

 ## <a name="office-javascript-apis"></a>API JavaScript pour Office

 Les API JavaScript Office sont composées d’objets et de membres permettant de créer des compléments et d’interagir avec le contenu Office et les services web.
-Il existe un modèle objet commun que se partagent Excel, Outlook, Word, PowerPoint, OneNote et Project.
-Il existe également des modèles objet plus complets et propres à l’application pour Excel et Word.
-Ces API permettent d’accéder à des objets connus tels que des paragraphes et des classeurs, ce qui facilite la création de complément pour une application spécifique.
+Il existe un modèle objet commun partagé par Excel, Outlook, Word, PowerPoint, OneNote et Project.
+Il existe également des modèles objet spécifiques à l’application plus complets pour Excel et Word.
+Ces API permettent d’accéder à des objets connus tels que des paragraphes et des classeurs, ce qui facilite la création d’un complément pour une application spécifique.

 ## <a name="next-steps"></a>Étapes suivantes